 81. What is the entry criteria?

-Answer: Entry criteria are the requirements that should be met before starting the testing.
+Answer: Entry criteria are the requirements that should meet certain conditions before starting the testing.

 82. What is the exit criteria?

-Answer: Requirements that should be met before ending the testing are exit criteria.
+Answer: Requirements that should certain conditions before ending the testing are exit criteria.

 83. What is the difference between SDLC and STLC (Software Testing Life cycle)?